bwbio/PROSE/README.md

 ## Installation

-PROSE can be installed directly from PyPI as follows:
+PROSE (and necessary dependencies) can be installed directly from PyPI as follows:
 ```
 pip install pyprose
 ```